 Later in life she enjoyed attending golf tournaments with her daughter Lynn and granddaughter Lyndsay.
 She relished listening to her grandson sing in his choir.

 Lois was a woman of faith, devoted to her family.
-She was hard working, a good cook, an avid sports enthusiast, lover of horses and dogs, and a spotless house keeper.
+Encouraging her husband and daughters in their businesses and helping out as much as she could.
+She was hard working, a wonderful cook, an avid sports enthusiast, lover of horses and dogs, and a good friend to many.